What is a Resume? (Definition, Types, & Examples)

 However, creating a great resume can be a lot to take on without the right information.

-Below, you'll learn what a resume is, the key details it should include, and how it differs from other application materials.
-You’ll also find tips, examples, and tools to help you create a resume that stands out—every time you hit apply.
+Below, you'll learn what a resume is and the details it should include.
+You'll also find examples and tools to help you create a resume that stands out—every time you hit apply.

 Ready to build a resume that gets noticed in just a few steps?
-Start with Teal’s AI Resume Builder for free.
+Make one with Teal’s AI Resume Builder for free.

 Example of what is a resume